Kellytom/FileNameTagging/README.md

 - make sure the user does not enter unsafe characters.
 - make sure the rename does not conflict with an open file.
 - make sure the user doesn't enter the dash himself, resulting in a double dash.

+#### Level 6:

+I am dreaming, but I would like to see all major vendors adopt this standard and incorporate it into their finders and browsers and file operating systems.
+Then I would have to program anything, and I could import my text files into an editor in the correct order.
+I could select just the files I wanted to write a paper or a book.
+It would be fun.

 #### Variations